Safest Teeth Whiteners

 In this article

-Oral thrush (oral candidiasis) is a yeast infection.
-The most common type of Candida fungus that causes thrush is Candida albicans.
+Oral thrush, or oral candidiasis, is a yeast infection in the mouth.
+The most common type of fungus that causes oral thrush is Candida albicans.
 These fungi live in the mucous membranes lining the mouth.

-Most people have small traces of Candida in their mouths.
+Most people have slight traces of Candida in their mouths.
 In some cases, the fungi can overgrow and cause thrush.
+Thrush is difficult to notice, at least initially, and does not cause severe pain.
+In most cases, thrush does not indicate a serious medical problem, though it can affect the quality of life.

 Candidiasis most commonly affects people with weakened immune systems, such as infants or adults taking certain medications.
 However, the condition can affect people of all ages.

-Oral thrush looks like white spots (lesions) on the tongue, palate, or buccal mucosa (lining of the cheek and back of the lips).
-These spots often have a consistency similar to cottage cheese.
+Oral thrush looks like white spots or lesions on the tongue, palate, or buccal mucosa (lining of the cheek and back of the lips).
+Lesions associated with oral thrush often have a consistency similar to cottage cheese.

-When you wipe them off, they leave a red, raw base.
+When you wipe the lesions away, they leave a red, raw base.
 Doing this can also cause minor bleeding.
 Oral thrush can also cause a mild burning sensation.

-According to Dr. Khushbu Aggarwal, one of NewMouth's in-house dentists, "antibiotics, although necessary, can upset the delicate balance of the microorganisms in your body.
+According to Dr. Khushbu Aggarwal, NewMouth’s in-house dentist, "Antibiotics, although necessary, can upset the delicate balance of the microorganisms in your body.
 Make sure to take antibiotics with a probiotic such as yogurt."

 Dry mouth is an oral condition that occurs when the salivary glands in the mouth do not produce enough saliva.
 Inadequate saliva production increases the risk of oral thrush.

-Using an old toothbrush with harbored fungus can also cause thrush.
-It is recommended to switch toothbrushes or toothbrush tips at least every three months to prevent the spread of bacteria and fungus.
+Using an old toothbrush with harbored fungus can cause thrush.
+Switching toothbrushes or toothbrush tips at least every three months is recommended to prevent the spread of bacteria and fungus.

 "A good rule of thumb is to switch out your toothbrush once the bristles start to splay or after you have gotten over a sickness like the common cold," says Dr. Aggarwal.